 Green Day - Dookie

-By the time the grunge began to fall or rather sunk, an "semi" anonymous trio from Easy Bay, California began creating an album that would change the world of rock and move the baton from grunge to punk rock !!
+By the time Grunge began its fall or rather sunk, a "semi" anonymous trio from Easy Bay, California began creating an album that would change the world of rock and take the throne from Grunge to Punk Rock !!

 The album "Dookie" was released on February 1, 1994.

-The band members who were very afraid of a hostile takeover and the intervention of the record company, decided to put on the role of producer Cavallo with whom they had a connection, and in addition they came to the recordings when they were already formed.
+The band members who were very afraid of a hostile takeover and the intervention of the record company decided to put on the role of producer Cavallo with whom they had a connection, and in addition, they came to the recordings when they were already formed and ready to record.
 Billy said they did not want to get into the recording studio with unfinished materials or demos, and thus allow the label to influence or manipulate them.
 They wanted to come perfectly prepared, they worked hard on the album even before entering the studio.
-They wrote, composed and arranged all the songs in advance and entered the studio with all the roles down to the smallest detail, all you had to do was press the record button.
+They wrote, composed, and arranged all the songs in advance and entered the studio with all the roles down to the smallest detail, all you had to do was press the record button.
 They recorded the album in only two months (including the mix done twice).

 In August 1994, the second single from the album, "Basket Case" was released.
 With a music video shot in a real mental health institution and won non-stop air time on MTV.
-It has already very quickly become the anthem of the album and the band.
+It very quickly became the anthem of the album and the band.
 The song was written by Billy about the struggle he had from a young age with anxiety attacks.
 When he was only 10 years old he lost his father to cancer.
-As a child he was lost and did not know why and how.
+As a child, he was lost and did not know why and how.
 No one told him or shared with him what happened and it put him in a state of panic.
-He said he got lost, he did not understand what was happening to him and thought he was going crazy.
+He said he got lost, did not understand what was happening to him, and thought he was going crazy.
 He did not understand why he was experiencing anxiety attacks and how to control them, the only thing that saved him was the music.
 It was the writing of the songs that gave him the ability to unload and deal with the heavy loads.
-This song also had an insane success, was ranked high on the Billboard charts and even won a Grammy nomination.
+This song also had an insane success, was ranked high on the Billboard charts, and even received a Grammy nomination.